-- ❖ Applying for the program at specific dates (see each program below) - Registering and paying tuition and fees as if remaining at ISU, but selecting course work at the international university - ❖ Paying no fees at the international university, but providing your own transportation and living costs - Receiving credit for the courses towards your degree
+- Applying for the program at specific dates. - Registering and paying tuition and fees as if remaining at ISU, but selecting course work at the international university. - Paying no fees at the international university, but providing your own transportation and living costs. - Receiving credit for the courses towards your degree.